All Episodes

 I think at this point it's far past any lame attempt at just saying, well, you know, it's part of a cycle.

-But it doesn't address the rapid climate change that we seem to be going through.
+Which actually, in the broader sense, might be true, but it doesn't address the rapid climate change that we seem to be going through.

-International Line, you're on the air.
+International line, you're on the air.

 Hi.